jimepinzon/jimenapinzon-bootstrap/README.md

+# Bootstrap project

+This project was started on Monday, March 22, 2021.
+This project is due Friday, March 26, 2021.

+by: Jimena Pinzon

-# ICJ Bootstrap Template
+## ICJ Bootstrap Template

 This template goes along with the [Bootstrap lessons](https://github.com/utdata/icj-class#bootstrap) for Intro to Coding for Journalists.

-## How to set up your project
+### How to set up your project

 - Create a new folder in your `icj/` folder called `yourname-bootstrap`.
 - In VS Code, open a new window and open your new folder.